RafaBlockDev/Tickets-to-DAO/README.md

 ## Usage ℹ️

 Create your different layers as folders in the 'layers' directory, and add all the layer assets in these directories.
-You can name the assets anything as long as it has a rarity weight attached in the file name like so: `example element#70.png`.
+You can name the assets anything as long as it has a ticket attached in the file name like so: `example element#70.png`.
 You can optionally change the delimiter `#` to anything you would like to use in the variable `rarityDelimiter` in the `src/config.js` file.

 Once you have all your layers, go into `src/config.js` and update the `layerConfigurations` objects `layersOrder` array to be your layer folders name in order of the back layer to the front layer.

-_Example:_ If you were creating a portrait design, you might have a background, then a head, a mouth, eyes, eyewear, and then headwear, so your `layersOrder` would look something like this:
+_Example:_ If you were creating a portrait design, you might have a background, then the tikcets, memes, phrases, and then Qr code so your `layersOrder` would look something like this:

 ```js
 const layerConfigurations = [